-Article Ten:
+Article Ten

-- Transfer applications to the School are accepted starting from the first year of the commencement of study in the School for those wishing to study in the first year, and the second year only.
-Transfer applications for other years are accepted only when the specified year is underway, taking into account School capacity, the transferred rules and the maximum credits to be transferred. - The transferred student shall receive credit for the courses that the School administration has agreed to equate.
+- Transfer applications to KILAW are accepted starting from the first year of the commencement of study in KILAW for those wishing to study in the first year, and the second year only.
+Transfer applications for other years are accepted only when the specified year is underway, taking into account School KILAW capacity, the transferred rules and the maximum credits to be transferred. - The transferred student shall receive credit for the courses that KILAW administration has agreed to equate.
 The maximum number of the equated units shall not exceed 45 units.

-Article Eleven:
+Article Eleven

 Applicants should fill in an application form within the given period for applications either in person during working hours or online.
-Those who apply online should follow up their applications in person, data provided in the application form are believed to compulsory.
+Those who apply online should follow up their applications in person.
+The data, provided in the application form are compulsory.

-Article Twelve:
+Article Twelve